vinliao/clust/README.md

 - [x] replace `schnorr_fun` with `secp256k1`

 Questions (please DM if you know the answer):
-- What's the safest way to store private keys?
+- What's the safest way to store private keys used in this CLI?
+- Where should the config file be stored?
 - Should `clust generate-key` be exposed to user, or should it be a private function?